Parallel computing: Background

 Traditionally, computer software has been written for serial computation.
 To solve a problem, an algorithm is constructed and implemented as a serial stream of instructions.
 These instructions are executed on a central processing unit on one computer.
 Only one instruction may execute at a time—after that instruction is finished, the next one is executed.

 Parallel computing, on the other hand, uses multiple processing elements simultaneously to solve a problem.
 This is accomplished by breaking the problem into independent parts so that each processing element can execute its part of the algorithm simultaneously with the others.
 The processing elements can be diverse and include resources such as a single computer with multiple processors, several networked computers, specialized hardware, or any combination of the above.
 Historically parallel computing was used for scientific computing and the simulation of scientific problems, particularly in the natural and engineering sciences, such as meteorology.
-This led to the design of parallel hardware and software, as well as high performance computing.
+This led to the design of parallel hardware and software, and high performance computing.

 Frequency scaling was the dominant reason for improvements in computer performance from the mid-1980s until 2004.
 The runtime of a program is equal to the number of instructions multiplied by the average time per instruction.
 Maintaining everything else constant, increasing the clock frequency decreases the average time it takes to execute an instruction.
 An increase in frequency thus decreases runtime for all compute-bound programs.
 However, power consumption P by a chip is given by the equation P = C × V ^{2} × F, where C is the capacitance being switched per clock cycle (proportional to the number of transistors whose inputs change), V is voltage, and F is the processor frequency (cycles per second).
 Increases in frequency increase the amount of power used in a processor.
 Increasing processor power consumption led ultimately to Intel's May 8, 2004 cancellation of its Tejas and Jayhawk processors, which is generally cited as the end of frequency scaling as the dominant computer architecture paradigm.